jjrumi/logmon/README.md

 The monitor's GUI occupies the whole terminal.
 Use `Ctrl+C` or `Q` to exit.

+For more details, check out the Dockerfile and the Makefile.

 ### Configuration options of the log monitor

 ```